Abel Murrieta Gutiérrez: Chamber of Deputies

-Death
+Assassination

 Murrieta was shot and killed in Ciudad Obregón on 13 May 2021.
 He was standing on a street corner distributing flyers for his campaign for the municipal presidency (now under the Citizens' Movement banner) when a car approached and fired multiple shots, hitting him in the head.
 A female campaign worker was also injured.
 Murrieta was rushed to a local hospital, where he died of his injuries.
 In his final campaign video, which was released a few days later, he had denounced crime and impunity in the city while stating that he was not afraid.
 Governor Claudia Pavlovich Arellano condemned the killing and vowed to work with the state attorney general's office to find the perpetrators.
 15 candidates from Murrieta's party in Sonora requested some type of protection following the attack.

 On 9 August 2021, Omar Alejandro Sayula Torres, a.k.a.
-El Mou, was detained in Ciudad Obregón and was identified as a possible suspect in the killing of Murrieta.
-The attack was attributed to the Caborca Cartel, the same group which had carried out the massacre on Murrieta's clients, the LeBarón family, in 2019.
+El Mou, was detained in Ciudad Obregón and was identified as a possible suspect in Murrieta's killing.
+The attack was attributed to the Caborca Cartel, the same group that had carried out the massacre on Murrieta's clients, the LeBarón family, in 2019.
 The Caborca Cartel had been in a bloody conflict with the Sinaloa Cartel for control of the region, leading to an increase in murders over the past several years.
 Murrieta was due to travel to Tijuana on the day after he was killed to meet with Adrián LeBarón about their legal case relating to the massacre.

 In January 2022, a commemorative marble plaque was placed on the street where Murrieta was killed.